 Future systems may create a renaissance in journalism, surfacing facts previously unobtainable, making stories more relevant for audiences, speeding and handling routine coverage so well that human storytellers can spend more time on human stories.

-At the same time, algorithmic ability could challenge traditional ideas of journalistic authority, upending legal and ethical foundations and changing the dynamics of competitive advantage.
-It could equal or exceed the scale of the last disruption, known as ‘the crisis.’
+Growing capabilities in AI-generated media also could challenge traditional ideas of journalistic authority, changing the dynamics of competitive advantage, upending legal and ethical foundations.
+The effects could equal or exceed the scale of the last disruption, known as ‘the crisis.’

-Either way, news practices with AI will influence how news work is done and who does what.
+Either way, new practices with AI will influence how news work is done and who does what.
 Change can be expected in:

 - standards & ethics